roman01la/html-to-react-components/README.md

 ## When to use it

-This utility was designed to free React developers from a boring work of translating HTML into components.
+This utility was designed to free React developers from a boring task of translating HTML into components.

 Imagine you just got a pile of HTML from your designers.
 The first thing you will do is break HTML into React components.
-This is boring and we can automate this.
+This is boring and should be automated!

 ## Installation